 2. Pulling You Over for a Traffic Violation

 This is the main method for catching uninsured drivers.
 The police can pull you over for speeding, rolling through a stop sign, or even a burned-out headlamp.
 They will get your license, registration and insurance card, take it back to their cruiser, and check your information.

-All they have to do is call the 800 number on your insurance card to find out whether or not you are currently insured by the insurance provider listed on the card.
+All they have to do is call the 800 number on your insurance card to find out whether you are currently insured by the insurance provider listed on the card.

-The new hi-tech method that police are utilizing to catch uninsured drivers is the Automatic License Plate Recognition camera (ALPR).
-It isn’t available in every state, but it is in most of them.
-The officer doesn’t even have to approach your car in order to find out if you have a valid car insurance policy.
+The new high-tech method that police are utilizing to catch uninsured drivers is the Automatic License Plate Recognition (ALPR) camera.
+It isn’t available in every state, but it is in most.
+The officer doesn’t even have to approach your car to find out if you have a valid car insurance policy.

-The camera snaps an image of your vehicle license plate and their on-board computer tells them if you are listed in the state’s database of uninsured drivers.
-They still have to pull you over for something else, but they don’t even have to ask you for your insurance card in order to find out if you have car insurance.
+The camera snaps an image of your vehicle license plate and the on-board computer tells police if you are listed in the state’s database of uninsured drivers.
+They still have to pull you over for something else, but they don’t even have to ask you for your insurance card to find out if you have car insurance.

 Getting caught driving without car insurance can cost you $500 to $5,000 and make it difficult for you to get insurance down the road.
-Obey the rules of the road and protect yourself and other drivers by getting enough car insurance to keep you safe, legal, and protected.
+Obey the rules of the road and protect yourself and other drivers by getting enough car insurance to keep you safe.